Vindonissa Museum

 As the centuries passed the fill layers in the Celtic ditch gradually sunk down, causing the excavation layers from Roman times to subside as well.

-Go underground and explore this roman site!
+Go underground and explore this roman site

 Today, visitors to the Legionary Trail go underground where they come across the exceptionally well-preserved remains of this residential building.
-The "sunken" Mediterranean-style canteen with its large cooking stove is a particularly spectacular feature.
-The likewise well-preserved cooking waste and food remains have been archaeobiologically examined and show just what exquisite meals the chefs would prepare for the officer and his guests: roast suckling pig, songbirds, venison, Mediterranean mackerel and oysters were particularly popular - evidence of choice southern European cuisine in the middle of the Helvetian province.
+The "sunken" Mediterranean-style officers' kitchen with its large cooking stove is a particularly spectacular feature.
+The likewise well-preserved cooking waste and food remains have been archaeobiologically examined and show just what exquisite meals the chefs would prepare for the officer and his guests: roast suckling pig, songbirds, venison, Mediterranean mackerel and oysters were particularly popular – evidence of choice southern European cuisine in the middle of the Helvetian province.

 The Romans loved to throw lavish banquets followed by drinking sessions.
 These were private functions, the aim often being to impress guests by serving expensive, elaborately prepared dishes.
-But it was important to keep the simple soldiers amused, too - not just the higher-ranking officers.
+But it was important to keep the simple soldiers amused, too not just the higher-ranking officers.
 Taverns were provided for this purpose.
-One such taberna was situated directly adjacent to the officer's residential building.
+One such taberna was situated directly adjacent to the officers' residential building.
 For anyone staying overnight at the camp it was the perfect place to take a nightcap.

 This roman site can be visited with museum admission.